108signals/jekyll-serif-theme/index.md

 show_call_box: false
 ---

-# Fueling Govtech Startups
+# Investing in the Future of Govtech

-Welcome to CoBuild Partners, the catalyst for early-stage Govtech startups aiming to revolutionize public sector services.
-Our mission is to empower visionary entrepreneurs with the resources, guidance, and network they need to transform government operations and create impactful digital solutions.
+At CoBuild Partners, our mission is to empower visionary entrepreneurs with the resources, guidance, and network they need to transform government operations and create impactful digital solutions.